You may be doing some research about important music fundamentals and have come across the term – Timbre (pronounced Tam ‘ bre).

 In this post, I’ll highlight a few key concepts about timbre that’ll help you answer the question of “What Is Timbre” by understanding how it works and how it is different from other important music fundamentals.

 There are various terms you can use to describe a particular sound’s timbre.
-The list of attributes below is certainly not a completely inclusive list as there are many ways you can describe a sound.
+The list of attributes below is certainly not an all-inclusive list as there are many ways you can describe a sound.
 However, it should give you a good idea of words that can be used to describe timbre.

 The Theory Behind Timbre